 (left), shown in 1937, was located on Liberty Avenue.
 In the photo

 on the right, taken in 1951, the incline descends over the Pennsylvania

-The Penn Incline in 1953 shortly before
+The Penn Incline being dismantled in

 The Monongahela Incline

 the 1880s before the first major renovation.